boomcamp/WP-Final-Project/README.md

 Can login multiple users with a different account roles.

 ## Screen sizes
-You should create a responsive UI for three device categories `mobile`, `tablet` and `desktop`.
-There are no exact device requirement, but your design should be usable on those three device classes with their respective screen sizes.
+You should create a responsive UI and have at least 3 different [screen sizes](http://screensiz.es/).

 ## Security